Lcfvs/content-handler/readme.md

 e.g. [@ungap/event-target](https://www.npmjs.com/package/@ungap/event-target)
 </details>

-## <a name="how-a-content-handler-get-the-contents">How a content handler gets the contents</a>
+## <a name="how-a-content-handler-get-the-contents">How a content handler gets the contents?</a>

 1. Full page loading
-2. Listeners registering, based on selector events (including your controllers)
+2. Register your listeners, based on selector events (including your controllers)
-3. Triggering the listeners on the matching elements
+3. The `ContentHandler` triggers the listeners on the matching elements
-4. Awaiting user events (`click` on an anchor, `submit` on a form)
+4. Your controllers are awaiting some user events (`click` on an anchor, `submit` on a form)
-5. Triggering the controllers
+5. The `ContentSupervisor` triggers the related controllers
 6. Fetching
-7. Response parsing in a `DocumentFragment` and return to 3.
+7. The `ContentHandler` parses the response in a `DocumentFragment` and returns to step 3.

 ## <a name="get-the-content-handler-for-a-document">Get the content handler for a document</a>